Luís Morales (footballer)

-Luís Ángel Morales Rojas (born 22 October 1992) is a Mexican professional footballer who plays as an attacking midfielder for Tlaxcala.
+Luís Ángel Morales Rojas (born 22 October 1992) is a Mexican professional footballer who plays as an attacking midfielder for Liga de Expansión MX club Durango.

 Club career

 Today he is one of the young promises of the Club Deportivo Guadalajara but has played only a few minutes with the first team.
 Morales has scored two goals and two assists in his debut season.
 He was transferred to Pachuca.